 Product Development: The Case for Digital Twins

 Product development is core to business success: we covered this relationship in our previous article on “Good design, good business?”.
-In the following article, we make the case for a novel approach to enabling better product development processes within manufacturing organizations – the case for “digital twins”.
+In the following article, we make the case for the “digital twins” – a novel approach to enabling better product development processes within manufacturing organizations.

 Today, digital twins are an operational tool used to represent a product’s properties and status in a live setting.
 They provide companies with the ability to detect physical issues sooner, predict outcomes more accurately and potentially build better products.
 These digital footprints include massive, cumulative, real-time, real-world data measurements across an array of dimensions that are put together on modern, scalable technology.